Ari NOVY (Chair)

 Sabahuddin Sokout is the UNITAR Focal Point in Afghanistan.
 Prior to UNITAR, he was Administration and Finance Officer at the Baz Construction Unit for Rehabilitation of Afghanistan (BCURA) and Liaison Officer of Foreign Affairs in the Academy of Science of Afghanistan.
 He graduated from the Faculty of Economics of Kabul University in 1997.
 He has taken part in many training courses on computers, accounting, planning, and environmental issues.
 As a 2005 Cycle Fellow, he worked on the project to develop a Questionnaire for conducting a Benchmark Survey for Irrigation Projects in four provinces for the BCURA.
 Sokout joined the UNITAR Hiroshima Fellowship for Afghanistan as a Fellow in 2005, as a Coach in 2006 and 2007, and as an Afghan Resource Person in 2008.

 Taiga Nishimura graduated from Hiroshima Shudo University with a Bachelor of Art degree in English Language and Literature.
-He studied international relations and sustainability at Arizona State University in an exchange program before he joined UNITAR Hiroshima Office as an intern in September 2018.
+Taiga studied international relations and sustainability at Arizona State University in an exchange program before he joined UNITAR Hiroshima Office as an intern in September 2018.
 During his university years, he worked as a volunteer and an intern for NGOs that focus on international peacebuilding.
-He will start his graduate study in International Development with Conflict and Humanitarian Action at the University of Bath, the United Kingdom, in September 2021.
+He will start his graduate study in International Development with Conflict and Humanitarian Action at the University of Bath, the United Kingdom, in October 2021.

 Najeeb Ahmadzai holds a bachelor’s degree and a master’s degree in Business Administration from Pakistan in 2009, and a second master’s degree in Development of Public Policy and Practices from the Graduate institute of Geneva, Switzerland.
 In 2015, he co-founded the BAWAR Social Society in Paktia Province with goals to improve education and strengthen environment and social mobilization.
 The organization arranges free courses for students who are applying for universities.
 In one year, BAWAR trained 1090 students, and more than 600 of them were admitted to their top choice faculties and universities across the country.
 BAWAR also conducts fund-raising events and is making efforts to create a greener and more inclusive campus for Paktia University.
 The effort has thus far collected and donated, on average, 300 trees and other ornamental plants for each school and higher education institute in Paktia Province, including Paktia University.
 In 2020, they are preparing over 2000 roses to offer to people in Kabul and Paktia free of charge, in an effort to bring people together, spread messages of peace, and cultivate awareness across the community of green environments.